igorskyflyer/commoji/README.md

 <br>

 <blockquote>
-  🚀 Head to the <a href="https://github.com/igorskyflyer/commoji/releases/">Releases</a> page to browse the other versions.
+  🚀 Head to the <a href="https://github.com/igorskyflyer/commoji/tree/main/revisions">Revisions</a> or <a href="https://github.com/igorskyflyer/commoji/releases/">Releases</a> page to browse the other versions.
 </blockquote>
 </div>